 Using a newspaper-writing approach, she creates interesting writing activities that develop both grammar and composition skills.
 For example, in the first section teaching about sentences, students learn the four types of sentences then write four sentences to describe a news photo, mixing declarative, interrogatory, and exclamatory sentences.
 Stretching beyond the limitations of the newspaper format, students also write invitations, letters, and thank-you notes.
 “Comic-strips” introduce each new section.

-This study is designed for students in grades four through six, and it can be used by students working independently (with parents or teachers reading and responding to exercises and assignments) or by a mixed age and ability group....There is no teacher manual since none is needed....
+This study is designed for students in grades four through six, and it can be used by students working independently (with parents or teachers reading and responding to exercises and assignments) or by a group of students of mixed ages and abilities.

 Designed for high school students, Wordsmith Craftsman can be used after completion of Wordsmith or any other courses that have built up a basic foundation in grammar, mechanics, and composition.
 High school students who have done a great deal of grammar but little composition should probably complete the Creative Writing Course before jumping into Wordsmith Craftsman.